The influence of implantation conditions on dopant activation in Al-implanted 4H-SiC: A MD study applying an Al potential fitted to DFT barriers: Methods

-Our MD simulations identified an alternative diffusion mechanism in the intrinsic to n-type regime involving transient split-interstitial formation with a lattice Si atom, followed by rotation of the split configuration as shown in Fig.~\ref{fig:barrier}.
+After running our MD simulations we identified an alternative diffusion mechanism for the neutral Al interstitial involving transient split-interstitial formation with a lattice Si atom, followed by rotation of the split configuration as shown in Fig.~\ref{fig:barrier}.
 Unlike the kick-in process, this mechanism does not expel Si from its lattice site.
-Instead, Al is transferred to a neighboring cage, enabling both in-plane and out-of-plane diffusion with a significantly lower barriers.
-The recalculated diffusion barrier using DFT-NEB yielded a value of $0.7$\,eV shown in Table~\ref{tab:barrier}.
+Instead, Al is transferred to a neighboring cage, enabling both in-plane and out-of-plane diffusion with significantly lower barriers.
+The recalculated diffusion barrier using DFT-NEB yielded a value of $0.7$\,eV for the neutral Al shown in Table~\ref{tab:barrier}.
 The two global minima in the diffusion barrier in Fig.~\ref{fig:barrier} can be attributed to a distorted configuration of the Al interstitial on the cubic site Al$_{TC}$.
 This effect arises from the three valence electrons of Al, which prefer to form bonds with three surrounding carbon atoms rather than four, as would occur at the highest-symmetry position.
-The local minimum in the middle is caused by the formation of an in-plane split interstitial ${\langle11\overline{2}0\rangle}$(Al-Si)$_{Si}$.
+The local minimum in the center of the NEB curve is caused by the formation of an in-plane split interstitial ${\langle110\rangle}$(Al-Si)$_{Si}$.
 Therefore, diffusion in the cubic plane proceeds by alternating hopping between distorted Al$_{TC}$ configurations and the meta-stable (Al-Si) split \cite{matsushima2019}, similar to the diffusion path of boron in 3C-SiC \cite{Rurali2003}.

-The GW-Morse description reproduces the DFT migration and activation barriers in the neutral state within $\sim0.3-0.5$\,eV in Table~\ref{tab:barrier}, confirming that the reparameterized interactions provide a reliable representation of Al diffusion and incorporation mechanisms for large-scale MD simulations.